The Real Reason Organic Matters to Your Baby

 Organic Cotton Washes Better

 Regular cotton isn't nearly as durable as the organic stuff.
 (If you’ve felt organic cotton, the boost in quality is super obvious to the touch.)
 Because it doesn’t interact with harsh chemicals in production, the fibers stay strong—and super, super soft.
-Your baby’s skin wins because the gentle clothes don’t lose their coziness, and mom’s win because the clothes can be washed over and over again (and passed down to little sibs) without losing their shape and softness.
+Your baby’s skin wins because the gentle clothes don’t lose their coziness, and mom’s win because the baby clothes can be washed over and over again (and passed down to little sibs) without losing their shape and softness.

 There Are No Pesticides and Insecticides to Stress Over